MartinSeeler/forecast-io-wrapper/README.md

 - Hour-by-hour forecasts out to 48 hours
 - Day-by-day forecasts out to 7 days

+##Usage

+You can pull this project via Maven:

 ##Samples

 A simple request for the current temperature: